Create content with AI Studio

 AI Studio accepts up to 10 attachments per draft (images, PDF, Office and HWP, Markdown, text and code, CSV, JSON, SRT, and spreadsheets), reading each for context up to a 20 MB per-file cap.
 Split oversized source material first.

 Completed uploads are included in the request; in-progress uploads are not; failed uploads stay visible with an error so you can remove and retry.
-Draft recovery stores completed upload metadata, prompt text, selected context, and options — but not raw in-progress file bytes, so reattach any file that was still uploading when you refreshed.
+Draft recovery stores completed upload metadata, prompt text, selected context, and options, but not files that were still uploading, so reattach those.

 When Auto sees completed attachments or prompt URLs, it runs an intent check before generating: